-During the fiscal year ended December 31, 2000, the members of the audit and finance committee were Robert W. Pangia, the chairperson, William D. Young and Bruce Ross.
-The committee held one regularly scheduled meeting and two special telephonic meetings during the 2000 fiscal year.
+During the fiscal year ended December 31, 2001, the members of the audit and finance committee were Robert W. Pangia, the chairperson, Bruce R. Ross and William D. Young.
+The committee held three regularly scheduled meetings during the 2001 fiscal year.
 The committee's functions are to monitor the effectiveness of the internal and external audit controls, to oversee our financial and accounting organization and financial reporting, to oversee our equity and debt financings, to oversee our capital expenditure activities and to select a firm of independent public accountants to audit our books and accounts for the fiscal year for which they are appointed.
-All members of our audit and finance committee are independent, as that term is defined in Rule 4200(a)(15) of the National Association of Securities Dealers, Inc. listing standards.
-The committee has adopted a written audit committee charter that is attached as Appendix A.
+All members of our audit and finance committee are independent, as defined in Rule 4200(a)(15) of the National Association of Securities Dealers, Inc. listing standards.
+The committee has adopted a written audit committee charter.
+Beginning in May 2002, the audit and finance committee will consist of directors: Robert W. Pangia, the chairperson, Franklin P. Johnson, Jr. and Bruce R. Ross.

-During the fiscal year ended December 31, 2000, the members of the regulatory oversight committee were Charles C. Edwards, M.D., the chairperson, Alan B. Glassberg, M.D. and William D. Young.
-The committee held one meeting during the 2000 fiscal year.
+During the fiscal year ended December 31, 2001, the members of the regulatory oversight committee were Charles C. Edwards, M.D., the chairperson, Alan B. Glassberg, M.D. and William D. Young.
+The committee held no meetings during the 2001 fiscal year.
 The committee is responsible for advising us on matters pertaining to the filing of Investigational New Drug Applications, Biological License Applications, New Drug Applications and other regulatory matters.
+Beginning in May 2002, the regulatory oversight committee will consist of directors: William D. Young, the chairperson, Herbert W. Boyer, Ph.D. and Alan B. Glassberg, M.D.

-During the fiscal year ended December 31, 2000, the members of the nominating committee were Lynn Schenk, the chairperson, Charles C. Edwards, M.D., Franklin P. Johnson, Jr., Bruce R. Ross and William D. Young.
-The committee held no meetings during the 2000 fiscal year.
-The committee is responsible for proposing a slate of directors, which the Board proposes for election by stockholders at each annual meeting and to select and nominate nominees to fill any vacancies on the Board.
-The committee will not consider nominees recommended by stockholders.
+During the fiscal year ended December 31, 2001, the members of the nominating committee were Lynn Schenk, the chairperson, Charles C. Edwards, M.D., Franklin P. Johnson, Jr., Bruce R. Ross and William D. Young.
+The committee held one meeting during the 2001 fiscal year.
+In 2002 the nominating committee was reorganized as the corporate governance committee and is responsible for reviewing our corporate governance principles and proposing a slate of nominees for election as directors by stockholders at each annual meeting as well as to select nominees to fill any vacancies on the Board.
+In 2002 the corporate governance committee will consist of directors: Herbert W. Boyer, Ph.D., the chairperson, Alan B. Glassberg, M.D and Lynn Schenk.